wormhole-foundation/wormhole-circle-integration/SECURITY.md

 ## Bug Bounty Program

-We are in the process of designing a **bug bounty program** for Wormhole Circle Integration.
+Wormhole Circle Integration contracts are in scope for the [Wormhole Bug Bounty program](https://github.com/wormhole-foundation/wormhole/blob/main/SECURITY.md#bug-bounty-program).

-In the mean-time, if you find a security issue, we ask that you reach out to our team via this [form](https://wormhole.com/bounty/).
+If you find a security issue, please report the issue immediately using one of the two bug bounty programs above.

 ## Trust Assumptions